meet the team.

-Emily Bednarz joined The New Quarterly as Managing Editor in September 2018.
-She holds an MA in English from the University of Western Ontario and three-quarters of a PhD in Canadian Literature from Wilfrid Laurier University.
-She is honoured to be applying her affinity for spreadsheets and online forms as a part of the X Page team!
+Eleni Zaptses joined The New Quarterly as Managing Editor in November 2021.
+She is a writer and marketing professional born and raised in Waterloo Region to immigrant parents from Greece.
+She is honoured to be applying her marketing skills and affinity for organization as a part of the X Page team!